Combinatorial decision-making driven by multicomponent surface condensates: Lattice liquid model

 \subsection{Lattice setup and boundary conditions}

-All simulations are performed on a three-dimensional cubic lattice of dimensions $24 \times 24 \times 24$.
+Simulations are performed on a three-dimensional cubic lattice of dimensions $24 \times 24 \times 24$, except where specified otherwise.
+We find that classifier performance saturates with bigger lattice sizes, saturating after a lattice width of $L\sim16$, motivating our choice above (Fig. \ref{fig:sup-lattice}A).
 Each lattice position $\mathbf{p}=(z,y,x)$ can be occupied by a single species from the set $\{0,1,\dots,N\}$.
 Species $0$ is treated as an inert solvent with zero chemical potential and inert interactions.
 The boundaries are \emph{walls} meaning that no interactions wrap around from one lattice face to its opposite face.
 Consequently, any site on a boundary has fewer neighbors than an interior site.
 To capture interactions out to $\sqrt{2}$ in Euclidean distance, each lattice site has up to 18 neighbors.
+Note that this is consistent with short-range interactions like the standard Lennard-Jones potential that typically only has an impact 1-2 molecule lengths away.
 Specifically, if $\mathbf{p}_1$ and $\mathbf{p}_2$ differ by at most 1 in up to two of their three coordinates, then $\mathbf{p}_2$ is in the neighborhood of $\mathbf{p}_1$.
 Positions outside the lattice bounds are ignored.